tdolby-at-uk-ibm-com/ace-commit-failure/README.md

 The flows use a JavaCompute node to access JDBC, so the flow will try to commit the JDBC changes (along with the MQPUT from the MQOutput node) when the flow ends.
-This would normally be successfuly, but if the flows are invoked with a query parameter of "fail=true" then the Java code does
+This would normally be successful, but if the flows are invoked with a query parameter of "fail=true" then the Java code does
 ```
 if ( fail )